Donders-Institute/rdm-wiki/docs/4_hpc/index.rst

 *****************

 This is a brief overview of what the HPC Cluster is, why it should be used, and how to access it.
-This is designed for people who have never accessed the HPC Cluster for the purposes of enabling them to do so.
+The goal of the Research Data Management Workshop and Wiki does not require the HPC workshop.
-For those who have already followed the HPC Workshop, this part should be skipped.
+This page will give you the requisite knowledge about the HPC Cluster to meet the goal of the Research Data Management Workshop.

 .. toctree::
    :maxdepth: 1